The Vortex F5 is made in the United States of America!

 We are frequently asked if an air brush compressor will work with our Vortex F5 carvers.
 The answer is no because they do not satisfy the CFM requirement.
 There are cheaply build air compressors available at Lowes and Home Depot, but they are extremely loud requiring ear protection.
 We’ve seen air compressors pushing 130db!

-The air compressor shown above is the California Air Tool’s quiet oil-less 2010A-DCO.
-The powerful 1.0 HP induction motor operates at only 1680 RPM producing 3.10 CFM at 40 PSI with less noise and less wear.
+The Fortress DCO-2120A air compressor shown above is quiet 60 dBA oil-free pump.
+Coupled with a direct drive powerful 1.2 HP induction motor operating at Low RPM producing 3.10 CFM at 40 PSI with less wear.
 The Motor and Pump have been designed with a prolonged life compared cheap air compressors rated for 300 hours or less.
-This oilless air compressor is exceptionally quiet at 60db.
+This oil-free air compressor is exceptionally quiet at 60 dBA.
 It uses a dual-piston pump for superior performance and durability.
-The CAT-2010A-DCO air compressor is Duty Cycle Optimized (DCO) for carving.
-The 2.0 gallon tank to provide smooth and consistent airflow to your Vortex F5.
-It also removes about 80% of the moisture before it enters the air hose going to your Vortex F5 carver.
-Order the CAT-2010A-DCO air compressor with your Vortex F5 and we will setup it up for you.
+The DCO air compressor is Duty Cycle Optimized (DCO) for carving.
+The 2 gallon aluminum tank provides smooth and consistent airflow to your Vortex F5.
+It also removes moisture to a level where it is considered “dry” before it enters the air hose going to your Vortex F5 carver.
+Order the DCO air compressor with your Vortex F5 and we will setup it up for you.

 Warning: Do not use a tankless air compressor without a water trap.
 If water droplets entering your carver, it could cause bearing damage.